 If you need this information, chances are that you have already followed this process or are planning to cancel credit card debt.
 In most scenarios, you have contacted the credit card company about your outstanding debt and offered to pay a settlement amount because you cannot pay the full amount.
 In many cases, credit card companies will accept this, because lawsuits are expensive.
 The unpaid debt is considered forgiven, but that’s not necessarily the end of the story.

 The forgiven debt counts as taxable income according to the IRS.
 “In general, if you have cancellation of debt income because your debt is canceled, forgiven, or discharged for less than the amount you must pay, the amount of the canceled debt is taxable and you must report the canceled debt on your tax return for the year the cancellation occurs.”
-The creditor may then send you form 1099-C, Cancellation of Debt.
+The creditor may then send you to form 1099-C, Cancellation of Debt.

 Cases Where a 1099-C Does Not Apply